MayaHachach/Digital_Twin/src/communication/ReadMe.txt

     Todom−1Todom−1​ is the inverse of the odometry pose transformation.

 This transformation will map future odometry updates into the corrected frame.

+//! important note, human correction should only be applied on objects while in static state (cant be applied on objects while theyre moving)